AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 ### Aiden V. Johnson
-:telephone: (406) 202-1470 :envelope: aiden.dataminer@gmail.com :web:aidenvjohnson.com
+:telephone: (406) 202-1470 :envelope: aiden.dataminer@gmail.com :page_facing_up: aidenvjohnson.com

 Dear Hiring team:

 This is what I do:
-/• Lead the design, development, implementation and documentation of a predictive modeling solution that drive growth and value to the business.
+- [X]  Lead the design, development, implementation and documentation of a predictive modeling solution that drive growth and value to the business.
-\• Identify, develop and implement practical decision science solutions such as predictive regression modeling, decision trees and supervised and unsupervised machine learning techniques.
+- [X]  Identify, develop and implement practical decision science solutions such as predictive regression modeling, decision trees and supervised and unsupervised machine learning techniques.

 These are the tools I use:
-• R, Python, SQL, Tableau, + whatever gets the job done.
+/• R, Python, SQL, Tableau, + whatever gets the job done.

 This is how I am unique:
 • Proven flexibility and adaptability through continued skills acquistion and development.